syncfusion-content/reactjs-docs/ReactJS/Overview.md

 #### Run Application

-Create a index.html file, then include the following dependencies to render the React application with Essential JS widgets.
+Create an index.html file, then include the following dependencies to render the React application with Essential JS widgets.
 This index.html will be act as a start page of the application.

 {% highlight html %}